COVID-19: Third Teaneck Resident Tests Presumptive Positive, State Total Rises To 23

 He is hospitalized at Holy Name Medical Center in stable condition, according to a release from Dean B. Kazinci, Teaneck Township Manager.

-Gov. Phil Murphy on Wednesday announced eight new cases, bringing the state total of presumed positive coronaviruses cases to 23 -- including two in Burlington County.
+Gov. Phil Murphy on Wednesday announced eight new cases including one 17-year-old in Bergen, Monmouth and Middlesex counties.
+The new cases bring the state total of presumed positive coronaviruses cases to 23.

 The news comes one day after a 69-year-old man with underlying health conditions died of COVID-19.